editorconfig/editorconfig-core-go/README.md

 go get -u gopkg.in/editorconfig/editorconfig-core-go.v1
 ```

 Import by the same path.
-Tha package name you will use to access it is
+The package name you will use to access it is
 `editorconfig`.

 ```go